haitsongmsft/cassandra-cloud-backup/README.md

 ./cassandra-cloud-backup.sh [ options ] < command>

 ### Examples
-  - Take a full snapshot, gzip compress it with nice level 15,  use the /var/lib/cassandra/backups directory to stage the backup before uploading it to the GCS Bucket, and clear old incremental and snapshot files

- `./cassandra-cloud-backup.sh -b gs://cassandra-backups123/ -zCc -N 15 -d /var/lib/cassandra/backups backup`
+  Take a full snapshot, gzip compress it with nice=15, upload into the azure file storage, and clear old incremental and snapshot files ./cassandra-azure-backup.sh -A myazstorageacct -K mystoragekey -zCc -N 15 backup

-  - Do a dry run of a full snapshot with verbose output and create list of files that would have been copied
+  Do a dry run of a full snapshot with verbose output and create list of files that would have been copied ./cassandra-azure-backup.sh -A myazstorageacct -K mystoragekey -vn backup

-  `./cassandra-cloud-backup.sh -b gs://cassandra-backups123/ -vn backup`

-  - Backup and bzip2 compress copies of the most recent incremental backup files since the last incremental backup
+  Backup and bzip2 compress copies of the most recent incremental backup files since the last incremental backup ./cassandra-azure-backup.sh -A myazstorageacct -K mystoragekey -ji backup

-`  ./cassandra-cloud-backup.sh -b gs://cassandra-backups123/ -ji -d /var/lib/cassandra/backups backup`

-  - Restore a backup without prompting from given bucket path and keep the old files locally
+  Restore a backup without prompting from specified bucket path and keep the old files locally ./cassandra-azure-backup.sh -A myazstorageacct -K mystoragekey -b host01/snpsht/2016-01-20_18-57/ -fk restore

- ` ./cassandra-cloud-backup.sh -b gs://cass-bk123/backups/host01/snpsht/2016-01-20_18-57/ -fk -d /var/lib/cassandra/backups restore`

-  - List inventory of available backups stored in Google Cloud Store

- ` ./cassandra-cloud-backup.sh -b gs://cass-bk123 inventory`
+  Restore a specific backup to a custom CASSANDRA_HOME directory with secure credentials in password.txt file with Cassandra running as a Linux service name cass ./cassandra-azure-backup.sh -A myazstorageacct -K mystoragekey -b host01/snpsht/2016-01-20_18-57/ \
+   -y /opt/cass/conf/cassandra.yaml -H /opt/cass -U password.txt -S cass restore

-  - List inventory of available backups stored in Google Cloud Store for a different server
+  List inventory of available backups stored in Azure Cloud Store ./cassandra-azure-backup.sh -A myazstorageacct -K mystoragekey inventory ./cassandra-azure-backup.sh -U mysetting.txt inventory

- ` ./cassandra-cloud-backup.sh -b gs://cass-bk123 inventory -a testserver01`

 ### Commands: